nurkiewicz/async-retry/README.md

 ### 0.0.3 (05-01-2014)

 * Fixed [#3 *RetryOn ignored due to wrong command order*](https://github.com/nurkiewicz/async-retry/issues/3)
-* `AbortRetryException` class was moved from `com.blogspot.nurkiewicz.asyncretry.policy.exception` to `com.blogspot.nurkiewicz.asyncretry.policy`
+* `AbortRetryException` class was moved from `com.nurkiewicz.asyncretry.policy.exception` to `com.nurkiewicz.asyncretry.policy`
 * Java 7 backport is no longer maintained startin from this version

 ### 0.0.2 (28-07-2013)